X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 3. Tick the `Add emotion tag automatically` checkbox to allow Geppetto to automatically detect emotions in your audio file (based on the speech).

-4. Then, choose in which asset store your generated phonemes with the `Save file as` parameter.
+4. Then, choose where to store your generated phonemes with the `Save file as` parameter.
-There is two types of asset : [Geppetto DataAsset](./API.md#48-data-assets) and [Geppetto Sequence](./API.md#49-geppetto-sequence).
-Each of them has different use case.
+There are two types of assets: [Geppetto DataAsset](./API.md#48-data-assets) and [Geppetto Sequence](./API.md#49-geppetto-sequence).
+Each of them has different use cases.
 [Below](#26-play-lip-sync-on-a-character), you will find an example on how to use and play both assets on your Character.

 5. Finally, hit the `Generate Phonemes` button to generate your .uasset file.
-**This may take a while according to the audio duration and phonemes quality selected.**
+**This may take a while depending on the audio duration and phonemes quality selected.**

 ### Complete list of editor parameters